chrisb86/nsupdate/README.md

 Update nameserver entrys at inwx with the current WAN IP (DynDNS)

-nsbackup is a bash script that uses curl and the inwx API to update nameserver entrys at inwx with the current WAN IP.
+nsbackup is a shell script that uses curl and the inwx API to update nameserver entrys at inwx with the current WAN IP.
 It supports IPv4 and IPv6.

 Place your config files in the _nsupdate.d_ folder.